ricklyon/mpl_markers/readme.md

 ```
 To use custom styles on a single marker, pass in a dictionary of artist settings that matches the keys in this file.
 To turn on/off any of the artists, pass in `True/False` instead of a dictionary.
-For example, this will turn off the box around the data label and add an xlabel artist.
+For example, this will turn off the box around the data label and add an xlabel artist:

 ```python
 mplm.line_marker(